User37som/libbitcoin/How-to-Encrypt-a-Wallet-Seed.md

 Save the encrypted private key `6PYVupXn6GTGVxpdVgamwbnTzh8hNAswxDeAhUc5ufTCRu8KZgjoSQEqSN` and memorize the passphrase `my passphrase`.

 ### Using Mnemonics
-The passphrase is optional but if not used the mnemonic is not encrypted and therefore must be kept secret.
-See also [Remembering a Seed](How-to-Remember-a-Wallet-Seed).

 Create a new mnemonic.
 ```sh
 $ bx seed -b 128 | bx mnemonic-new